ZohrehAshtarilarki/CS157A-team12/README.md

 1. Clone this repository to your local machine.
 2. Set up a MySQL database using the provided SQL scripts in the `database-scripts` directory.
 3. Configure the database connection in the application's configuration files (e.g., `db-config.xml`).
+4. Install required libraries such as: "pdfbox-2.0.30.jar", "commons-logging-1.2", "servlet-api.jar", "mysql-connector-java-8.0.29.jar"
-4. Deploy the application using a Java web server (e.g., Apache Tomcat).
+5. Deploy the application using a Java web server (e.g., Apache Tomcat).
-5. Access the system through a web browser and start using it.
+6. Access the system through a web browser and start using it.

 For detailed installation and configuration instructions, please refer to the project's documentation.